jcumbicosr/libinsitu/doc/source/conventions.md

-# Conventions
+# NetCDF Conventions

 This document is a proposed convention for the formatting and distribution of in situ solar radiation measurement data.
 The goal is to apply best practices for standardizing data and improve interoperability.
 This allows to develop generic tools such as vizualization, QC, statistics, ...

-It should be considered as a **DRAFT**, open for discussions.
+It should be considered as a **DRAFT**, [open for discussions](https://groupes.minesparis.psl.eu/wws/info/solar-insitu).

-This convention is implemented by the python library [**libinsitu**](../README.md), which provides :
+This convention is implemented `libinsitu` which provides Python and CLI tools to :
-* A workflow for transforming in situ measurements from various networks into standardized datasets
+* Transform in situ measurements from various networks into standardized datasets
-* Python functions and command line (CLI) tools to explore and extract data from files following this convention
+* Explore and extract data from files following this convention
+* Apply quality checks on NetCDF files and embed resulting flags

-This library embeds a {gitref}`Common Data Langage (CDL) template <libinsitu/res/base.cdl>`, describing a NetCDF file format, filled at runtime with metadata gathered for several [networks](../libinsitu/res/networks.csv) and [their stations](../libinsitu/res/station-info).
+*libinsitu* embeds a {gitref}`Common Data Langage (CDL) template <libinsitu/res/base.cdl>`, describing a NetCDF file format, filled at runtime with metadata gathered for several {gitref}`networks <libinsitu/res/networks.csv>` and {gitref}`their stations <libinsitu/res/station-info>`.

 ---
 ## File format

 We propose to format the data into [**NetCDF** files](https://www.unidata.ucar.edu/software/netcdf/).